 I’m a firm believer that following your passion usually results in higher income.
 This is because doing what you love usually results in better work.
 And in a free market, the price goes up for better work.

 This isn’t always the case.
 If you love liberal arts or cleaning buildings, you must understand that the market doesn’t value those things very much, so you won’t make much money.
 Not that you shouldn’t pursue those careers.
 You totally should if they make your day.
 But you must also temper your lifestyle expectations, especially if you’re not the entrepreneurial type.

-That said, I’m believe in beating the system.
-And if you still don’t know what you want to do, why pay for four years of college when you can pay for two instead, still get a marketable job, and make a good wage until you hopefully and finally transition to what you do want to do for the rest of your life?
+That said, I’m also a believer in beating the system.
+So if you still don’t know what you want to do in life, why pay for four years of college when you can pay for two instead, still get a marketable job, and make a good wage until you finally transition to something you could do the rest of your life?

 For that, a high-paying two-year associate degree might be a good fit, according to estimated salaries compiled by money.com, Reddit, and Google.
 They are as follows: Continue reading…

 I whole heartily agree with Confucius when he said, “The man who asks a question is a fool for a minute; the man who does not ask is a fool for life.”